-RFC 2275

-vacmViewTreeFamilyMask OBJECT-TYPE

-SYNTAX OCTET STRING (SIZE (016))

-MAX-ACCESS read-create

-STATUS current

-DESCRIPTION "The bit mask which, in combination with the

-corresponding instance of vacmViewTreeFamilySubtree,

-defines a family of view subtrees.
+::= { vacmViewTreeFamilyEntry 1 } vacmViewTreeFamilySubtree OBJECT-TYPE SYNTAX OBJECT IDENTIFIER MAX-ACCESS not-accessible STATUS current DESCRIPTION "The MIB subtree which when combined with the corresponding instance of vacmViewTreeFamilyMask defines a family of view subtrees. ::= { vacmViewTreeFamilyEntry 2 } vacmViewTreeFamilyMask OBJECT-TYPE SYNTAX OCTET STRING (SIZE (0..16)) MAX-ACCESS read-create STATUS current DESCRIPTION "The bit mask which, in combination with the corresponding instance of vacmViewTreeFamilySubtree, defines a family of view subtrees.
 Each bit of this bit mask corresponds to a sub-identifier of vacmViewTreeFamilySubtree, with the most significant bit of the i-th octet of this octet string value (extended if necessary, see below) corresponding to the (8i - 7)-th sub-identifier, and the least significant bit of the i-th octet of this octet string corresponding to the (8i)-th sub-identifier, where i is in the range 1 through 16.
 Each bit of this bit mask specifies whether or not the corresponding sub-identifiers must match when determining if an OBJECT IDENTIFIER is in this family of view subtrees; a '1' indicates that an exact match must occur; a '0' indicates 'wild card', i.e., any sub-identifier value matches.

-Thus, the OBJECT IDENTIFIER X of an object instance is contained in a family of view subtrees if, for each sub-identifier of the value of vacmViewTreeFamilySubtree, either:

-the i-th bit of vacmViewTreeFamilyMask is 0, or

-the i-th sub-identifier of X is equal to the i-th sub-identifier of the value of vacmViewTreeFamilySubtree.

-If the value of this bit mask is M bits long and there are more than M sub-identifiers in the corresponding instance of vacmViewTreeFamilySubtree, then the bit mask is extended with 1's to be the required length.
+Thus, the OBJECT IDENTIFIER X of an object instance is contained in a family of view subtrees if, for each sub-identifier of the value of vacmViewTreeFamilySubtree, either: the i-th bit of vacmViewTreeFamilyMask is 0, or the i-th sub-identifier of X is equal to the i-th sub-identifier of the value of vacmViewTreeFamilySubtree.
+If the value of this bit mask is M bits long and Wijnen, et al. Standards Track [Page 24] VACM for the SNMP there are more than M sub-identifiers in the corresponding instance of vacmViewTreeFamilySubtree, then the bit mask is extended with 1's to be the required length.
 Note that when the value of this object is the zero-length string, this extension rule results in a mask of all-1's being used (i.e., no 'wild card'), and the family of view subtrees is the one view subtree uniquely identified by the corresponding instance of vacmViewTreeFamilySubtree.
 Note that masks of length greater than zero length do not need to be supported.
-In this case this object is made read-only. { ''H } DEFVAL ::= { vacmViewTreeFamilyEntry 3 } vacmViewTreeFamilyType OBJECT-TYPE INTEGER { included(1), excluded(2) } SYNTAX MAX-ACCESS read-create STATUS current DESCRIPTION "Indicates whether the corresponding instances of vacmViewTreeFamilySubtree and vacmViewTreeFamilyMask define a family of view subtrees which is included in or excluded from the MIB view. { included } DEFVAL ::= { vacmViewTreeFamilyEntry 4 } vacmViewTreeFamilyStorageType OBJECT-TYPE SYNTAX StorageType MAX-ACCESS read-create STATUS current DESCRIPTION "The storage type for this conceptual row.
-Conceptual rows having the value 'permanent' need not allow write-access to any columnar objects in the row.
-DEFVAL { nonVolatile } ::= { vacmViewTreeFamilyEntry 5 } vacmViewTreeFamilyStatus OBJECT-TYPE SYNTAX RowStatus MAX-ACCESS read-create STATUS current DESCRIPTION "The status of this conceptual row.
-The RowStatus TC [RFC1903] requires that this DESCRIPTION clause states under which circumstances other objects in this row can be modified: The value of this object has no effect on whether other objects in this conceptual row can be modified. ::= { vacmViewTreeFamilyEntry 6 } Wijnen, et. al. Standards Track [Page 24]
+In this case this object is made read-only. { ''H } DEFVAL ::= { vacmViewTreeFamilyEntry 3 } vacmViewTreeFamilyType OBJECT-TYPE SYNTAX INTEGER { included(1), excluded(2) } MAX-ACCESS read-create STATUS current DESCRIPTION "Indicates whether the corresponding instances of vacmViewTreeFamilySubtree and vacmViewTreeFamilyMask define a family of view subtrees which is included in or excluded from the MIB view.
+DEFVAL { included } ::= { vacmViewTreeFamilyEntry 4 } vacmViewTreeFamilyStorageType OBJECT-TYPE SYNTAX StorageType MAX-ACCESS read-create STATUS current DESCRIPTION "The storage type for this conceptual row.
+Conceptual rows having the value 'permanent' need not allow write-access to any columnar objects in the row. { nonVolatile } DEFVAL ::= { vacmViewTreeFamilyEntry 5 } vacmViewTreeFamilyStatus OBJECT-TYPE SYNTAX RowStatus MAX-ACCESS read-create STATUS current DESCRIPTION "The status of this conceptual row.
+Wijnen, et al. Standards Track [Page 25]